NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 # Migrating existing Angular Web projects

-It is possible to migrate an existing Angular Web project to a code sharing structure.
+It is possible to migrate an existing Angular Web project to a code-sharing structure.
 This can be done with Angular CLI's **ng add** command and NativeScript Schematics.